X

 Usually, the analysis entails assembling the four categories into a matrix:

-• What aspects of your business are performing well? (strengths)
+• Strengths: What aspects of your business are performing well?

-• What fails to work (weaknesses)
+• Weaknesses: What fails to work?

-• The outside variables that your firm might profit from (opportunities)
+• Opportunities: The outside variables that your firm might profit from

-Decktopus AI
+How Decktopus AI Helps

 Why SWOT Analysis is Essential for Your Business?